IPCS INCHEM Home

 UN Classification

-Separated from combustible and reducing substances, food and feedstuffs.
+Separated from combustible substances, reducing agents and food and feedstuffs.
 Dry.
 Well closed.

 MONONITROPHENOLS ICSC: 1342